Laghouat Province

 Laghouat (ولاية الأغواط) is one of the fifty-eight provinces (wilaya) of Algeria.
 It is located in the north central part of Algeria.
 The province borders Tiaret Province to the north, El Bayadh Province to the west, Ghardaia Province to the south and Djelfa Province to the east.
 The capital of the province is Laghouat City.
 The province is famous for palm trees and livestock.

 The province is a large producer of natural gas, containing important drilling sites in the region of Hassi R'Mel.
 Large reserves of natural gas have allowed Algeria to occupy an important position in the global energy market.

+With exports exceeding the barrier of 20 billion dollars annually and a contribution to the gross domestic product of the State of Algeria of nearly 50 billion dollars, the province of Laghouat is among the most economically important provinces of Algeria.
+Most of this income comes from hydrocarbons - gas in particular - in addition to power stations and the livestock sector with more than 3 million heads of sheep.
+The state of Laghouat is one of the states of the Central Steppe region, which is located in the heart of the state of Algeria in northern Sahara Africa.

 Geography

 Location and Nature

 Located at an average altitude of 750 m above sea level, Laghouat Province is part of the Saharan Atlas Mountain range with some peaks rising above 2,000 m.
 For example, the Djebel Amour range reaches a top height of about 2,200 m.

 Laghouat is nearly 400 km away from Algiers, the capital of Algeria.